BTS’ Jimin Faces Death Threats, Big Hit Entertaiment Speaks Up

 Big Hit Entertainment are not taking the death threats lightly as they finally released a statement about the said issue.
 Apparently, the record label is not sitting back amidst these malicious attacks and security threats being thrown at BTS and Jimin.
 Although the agency considers this as an “immature and unacceptable joke,” they made it clear that the threats would still be taken seriously and necessary precautions will be implemented for the safety of BTS and Jimin, Koreaboo reports.

 “We think it’s simply a joke by an anti-fan, but we’re preparing just in case something happens.
-We]re planning on fortifying security by working with local police for their California tour stops.”
+We’re planning on fortifying security by working with local police for their California tour stops.”

 A post shared by BTS official (@bts.bighitofficial) on